HomeBlogPricingCareersDocsGitHubSlack community

 python podcast_agent.py

-Creating the UI#
+Creating the UI

 Installing Streamlit

-Install Streamlit in the same virtual environment used for the project:
+Install Streamlit in the same virtual environment:

 pip install streamlit

-Now run the file app.py using the command below:
+Run the file app.py using the command below:

 streamlit run app.py

-Deploying to the Tensorlake Cloud#
+Deploying to the Tensorlake Cloud

 Authenticate with Tensorlake from your terminal: